PathwayCommons/guide/src/collections/_workflows/pathway_enrichment_ii/process_data.Rmd

 #### 2. Filtering

 Biological processes are inherently noisy (Raser 2005) and the same goes for gene expression.
-Some of this gene expression noise arises from the probabilistic or 'stochastic' nature of biochemical reactions which are rather pronounced when dealing with small numbers of molecules.
+Some of this gene expression noise arises from the stochastic nature of biochemical reactions which are rather pronounced when dealing with small numbers of molecules.

-In practical terms, RNA species with very low mapped read counts in a small number of samples can be highly variable 'just by chance'.
+In practical terms, RNA species with very low mapped read counts in a small number of samples can be highly variable.
 Consequently, we choose to ignore these in the search for differential expression.
-Best *et al.* use the rule of thumb that 'genes with less than five (non-normalized) read counts in all samples were excluded from analyses' ('Differential expression of transcripts', [Supplemental Experimental Procedures](http://www.cell.com/cms/attachment/2040885974/2054783948/mmc1.pdf){:target="_blank"}, pp.8).
+Best *et al.* use the rule of thumb that 'genes with less than five (non-normalized) read counts in all samples were excluded from analyses'.

 #### 3. Normalization

 RNA for a sample can be sequenced to varying 'depths'.
 This means that the total number of sequence reads mapped to a gene for an individual sequencing run is not neccessarily constant.
-The reason for this lies in the nature of [next-generation sequencing technologies](http://www.ebi.ac.uk/training/online/course/ebi-next-generation-sequencing-practical-course).
+The reason for this lies in the nature of next-generation sequencing technologies.
 Nevertheless, what most concerns us is not the absolute counts of an individual RNA species coming out of a sequencing run but rather the proportion.
 In practical terms, we desire a fair-comparison of RNA counts between samples that takes into account variation in depth.

 Over the years, several approaches have been proposed to account for varying depth in RNA-seq outputs (Oshlack 2010).
 Our recommendation is to use a normalization technique called Trimmed mean of M-values (TMM; Robinson & Oshlack 2010) that effectively standardizes counts between distinct sequencing runs by assuming that most genes are not expected to alter their expression.

-At this stage, we can generate an output table of normalized RNA species [expression](http://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats#TXT:_Text_file_format_for_expression_dataset_.28.2A.txt.29){:target="_blank"} where row names are gene symbols and column names are sample IDs.
+At this stage, we can generate an expression file of normalized RNA counts where row names are gene symbols and column names are sample IDs (Table 5).

 **Table 5.
 Expression output (counts per million mapped reads)**